 In 2006, the festival’s tenth anniversary, under then-Board President Sixto Wagan, Rob Arcos, formerly of Landmark Theatres, was named Festival Director and Kristian Salinas was named Program Director.
 Now charged with creating its own program, the festival condensed its previous two week run into a five-day weekend.
 In 2007, led by new Executive Director Kristian Salinas, The HGLFF’s 11th year launched with a new name – QFest.

-Celebrating its 23rd year, QFest hosts a citywide celebration of queer film, and is proud to host its second juried competition, now with an expanded selection of prizes for our shorts competition.
+Celebrating its 25th year, QFest hosts a citywide celebration of queer film, featuring a juried feature and short competition.

 1.)
 There are no cash or in-kind prizes.